fs-public/ib-analyzer/README.md

 The project runs with `npm` and `node` and is written in Typescript.
 Community library `csv-parse` is used for parsing the CSV exports from Interactive Brokers.
 Code quality assured by `prettier` and `eslint` and enforced by `Github Actions`.

+The application sequentially executes the following steps:

+1. (`./src/process/1-loader.ts`) Data CSVs are loaded into memory and reschemed based on the configuration file.
+CSV validity under the scheme is validated.
+2. (`./src/process/2-parseOrders.ts`) Relevant rows are parsed into orders, matched with multipliers, and saved in typed objects.
+Multipliers are validated.
+3. (`./src/process/3-matchFills`) Orders are matched against themselves to find full and partial fills, as well as unfilled orders (_by fills we understand decreasing outstanding holdings, i.e. fills against oneself; not partial fulfillment of the orders on the market_).
+IB reports profits/losses (P&L) for closing orders, which is validated against self-computed P&L.
+4. (`./src/process/4-validator.ts`) Throughout 1-3, more validations are executed by the separated validator functions, including unrecognized or unsupported values, incorrect/unexpected computations on IB side, sorting, and unmatched orders.
+5. Application loop is ran, allowing to reload data, display issues, and show various views (see [Running the Analysis](#3-running-the-analysis) section) through an interactive wizard.

 ### Usage

 #### 1. Data